706gabo/BSIT_Curriculum/README.md

 # BSIT_Curriculum

-This is the link of my current enrolled subjects. https://706gabo.github.io/BSIT_Curriculum/
+My current enrolled subjects can be seen at this link.

+https://706gabo.github.io/BSIT_Curriculum/